-Your Individual Power is the power of a vision.
+Your Power is the Power of a vision.
 To create in your mind such a strong vision of what you want, or want to have happened, to the point that you can see it, feel it, feel the victory, believe in the joy that it will bring you.
-This is your individual power and it is easy to use and easy to sabotage.
+Changing your mindset is your Power, and it is easy to use and easy to sabotage.
 Keeping it alive takes personal commitment and persistence.
-In the last post, I wrote about persistence and the important role that it plays in making something that takes extraordinary effort come true.
-We all have this power, but so often we give up just when things get a little tough.
+In the last post, I wrote about persistence and the critical role in making something that takes extraordinary effort come true.
+We all have this Power, but we often give up just when things get a little challenging.

-When your understanding of your vision or idea can grasp your ability to visualize your desire then things will start to fall in place.
+When your understanding of your vision or idea can allow you to visualize your desire, things will start to fall in place.
 How often do we hear kids get discouraged right when they meet their first obstacle?
 They say, it’s too hard, or the other kids are better than me, or I’m not _____ fill in the blank, tall enough, rich enough, talented enough–all of the above.
-Help kids to get it right by understanding how to work with an idea, something long term and really make it come true.
-Help them to understand the role of persistence, determination, vision, and holding their vision in their head each and every day.
+Help kids get it right by understanding how to work with an idea, something long-term, and make it come true.
+Help them understand the role of persistence, determination, vision, and holding their vision in their head every day.

 Here’s what I know, When we hold a vision with such passion that nothing can destroy it, the universe, spirit, God, whatever your belief will make it come true.
-The key is to stay with it and really believe in it to the point that all the other loose ends just simply fall in to place.
+The key is to stay with it and believe in it to the point that all the other loose ends just fall into place.